osstech-jp/mailman/src/mailman/rest/docs/templates.rst

     with the word 'help' in the subject or body (don't include the quotes), and you will get back a message with instructions.
 You will need your password to change your options, but for security purposes, this email is not included here.
-There is also a button on your options page that will send your current password to you.
+If you have forgotten your password you will need to click on the 'Forgot Password?' link on the login page.

 Let's say though that you wanted to provide a link to a Code of Conduct in the welcome message.
 You publish both the code of conduct and the welcome message